avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 the neighbour-joining algorithm.

 This time we have an outgroup in our set of sequences, so we can build a rooted tree.
-The function "rootedNJtree()" can be used to build a rooted tree:
+The function "rootedNJtree()" can be used to build a rooted tree.
+It returns the phylogenetic tree, and also makes a picture of the tree:

 ::